bpaquet/pg-diff/README.md

 `pg-diff` generate by default queries like `select a, b, c from ....`.

 You can use `--custom_select='count(*)'` to generate `select count(*) from ...`.
 This can be really useful for append only table.

+## Recheck for errors after x seconds

+`--recheck_for_errors` will recheck the lines in errors after x seconds.

+The recheck is performed using the first item of each row.
+This is especially useful while diffing data on a live streaming replication.

 ## Run it in docker